Established in 1974

 Serving Victoria, Gulf Islands, Vancouver and Surrounding Area

 D.R.
-Coell’s main office is located in beautiful Victoria BC, but thanks to incredible investments in technology, our Appraisers are able to provide commercial appraisals, anytime, requiring only an internet connection to access our entire virtual office and all databases.
+Coell’s main office is located in beautiful Victoria BC, but thanks to incredible investments in technology, our Appraisers are able to provide appraisals, anytime, requiring only an internet connection to access our entire virtual office and all databases.
 These investments in technology permit our Appraisers to offer the same, valuable service across all of Vancouver Island, the Gulf Islands, Mainland, and more!
 Our team even includes Appraisers accredited in Alberta, where a special license is required.
 No matter where your property is, we’ll come to you.

 Proudly Offering Commercial Appraisals in: